 LicensureThe counseling programs of the Graduate School of Psychology convey the subject matter of their respective disciplines within a framework of training and education so that graduates may serve as professional counselors.
-Naropa University is accredited by the Higher Learning Commission and is a member of the North Central Association of Colleges and Schools.
-Thus, graduates of our program are able to inform licensing boards and potential employers that they graduated from a regionally accredited program.
+Naropa University is accredited by the Higher Learning Commission (HLC) and is a member of the North Central Association of Colleges and Schools (NCACS).
+Thus, graduates of our program are able to inform licensing boards and potential employers that they graduated from a regionally accredited program in the United States.

 Colorado State Licensure